-After Joseph Smith’s martyrdom, plural marriage continued as a well-known secret among many LDS Church members and expanded under the direction of the presiding Quorum of the Twelve Apostles.
+After Joseph Smith’s martyrdom, plural marriage continued as a well-known secret among many Latter-day Saints and expanded under the direction of the presiding Quorum of the Twelve Apostles.
 Brigham Young controlled all new sealings, employing the doctrine plainly taught by Joseph Smith of only one man on earth having the power to authorize eternal marriages (monogamous or polygamous).

-In February 1846, the Latter-day Saints exodus west had begun.
-Pausing for another year on the Iowa frontier, the Mormons bade the United States good-bye and were soon in an area where plural marriage could be openly practiced.
+By February 1846, the Latter-day Saints’ exodus west had begun.
+Pausing for another year on the Iowa frontier, they bade the United States goodbye and were soon in an area where plural marriage could be openly practiced.
 At that time, there were no laws against polygamy in US territories.

 It was not until August 1852 that the Saints publicly acknowledged the practice and doctrine of plural marriage, following up with energetic public defenses both by missionaries and in publications.3